Egypt–Germany relations: Cultural

 In 1873, the Deutsche Evangelische Oberschule (German evangelic school) was established in Cairo.

+There was a German club founded in 1853 in Alexandria and 1927 in Cairo.

 The Egyptian–German cultural agreement, signed in 1959, is the major framework which organizes Egyptian–German cultural relations.
 Egypt and Germany also signed two agreements in 1979 and 1981 on scientific and cultural cooperation between the two countries.

 Egyptian–German cultural cooperation is characterized in the following: